TsMark01/DE_api_airflow_project_pbi/README.markdown

 6. **Power BI**
    - Connect Power BI to PostgreSQL and load the dashboard, ensuring compliance with data privacy regulations.

-## 📝 License

-This project is licensed under the [MIT License](LICENSE).
 The repository contains no sensitive data, API keys, or passwords, ensuring secure sharing of the code.
 The non-public medical information system API requires authorized access, which is not included in this project.